—Point of View—

 In many ways, King Lear is a family drama with parallel narratives between Lear and Gloucester and their respective offspring.
 Shakespeare's play makes us question the definition of family and whether familial love should be unconditional and what the consequences are when it is not.
 His play also makes us consider whether the bonds between people should be governed by the laws of nature or by the laws of society and religion.
 These questions are raised indirectly in the opening exchange between Kent and Gloucester, and students should understand that the thematic significance of this scene will resonate throughout the play.

-Whether it is in the opening scene of a play or the opening paragraphs of a novel, we should anticipate that the larger themes of the literary work will be subtly conveyed by the playwright or author.
-Students need to read these openings carefully and think deeply about the thematic seeds that are planted and how they might impact our understanding of "the meaning of the work as a whole."
+Whether it is in the opening scene or stage directions of a play—or in the opening paragraphs of a novel—we should always anticipate that the larger themes of the literary work will be subtly foreshadowed by the playwright or author.
+We need to read these openings carefully and think deeply about the thematic seeds that have been planted and how they might impact our understanding of the author's intent as we read the rest of the literary work.